freenas/freenas-docs/userguide/storage.rst

 Deduplication ("dedup") is a process where ZFS aims to store a single copy of any data that is repeated in different blocks or files, rather than storing identical copies each time the data occurs.
-Deduplication potentially allows a large number of very similar data to be stored very efficiently in a smaller space, if there is a lot of identical data, but also places a very heavy burden on RAM and on the CPU.
-In particular, dedup
-significantly slows down data write performance and usually requires large (and at times huge) amounts of RAM.
+Deduplication potentially allows repeated and identical data to be stored very efficiently in a smaller space, but also places a very heavy burden on RAM and on the CPU.
+In particular, dedup significantly reduces write performance and usually requires large (and at times huge) amounts of RAM.
 See :ref:`Deduplication RAM requirements` for details.
-Because of the demands it places on a system and the impact on performance, dedup is **not recommended** and should be left in the default setting ("off") in most situations.
+Because of the demands it places on a system and the impact on performance, dedup is **usually not recommended** and should be left in the default setting ("off") in most situations.

 .. warning::